Planning for Labor & Delivery

-There are a number of factors to consider when deciding on which childbirth option is right for you and it is important to discuss all the options with your healthcare provider.
+There are a number of factors to consider when creating a birth plan and it is important to discuss all the options with your healthcare provider.

 - Where will you feel most comfortable giving birth?
 The majority of US births take place in a hospital, but it is becoming more popular for women to deliver at birthing centers or even in their own homes with the appropriate oversight.

 - Where does your OB/GYN or midwife deliver?
 Do you want to use a doula?

 - What does insurance cover?
 If costs for a birthing center or a home birth aren’t covered, make sure you’re comfortable with the expense and payment options for both the location and midwife.

 - What is your medical history?
 Do you have any health problems?

 - Do you want pain management, such as an epidural?
 Birth centers and home births generally do not offer anesthesia.